SpiceShelf

 Current status

-• Brand system, product concept, marketing plan, waitlist backend, and transactional email all defined and operational.
+- Brand system, marketing plan, waitlist backend, double opt-in, and transactional email are all defined and operational.

 What I would do next